theSaarco/igz_services/vscode/README.md

 2. Modify the values in the `helm-chart/values.yaml` file, providing the namespace where the service is to be deployed (usually `default-tenant`), the Iguazio domain, and the version
    * The `curlIp` parameter is somewhat difficult to obtain.
 It needs to point at the data-cluster nginx server, and is used to download several executables from there.
 How to retrieve this information is **TBD**
+   * Set the `nodePort.enabled` parameter if you want a NodePort to be created.
+By default it is not enabled
 3. Install the Helm chart provided in `helm-chart/Chart.yaml`, giving it a name per your choosing, for example to name it vscode:

     ```bash